-In case you are learning and seeing this type of crochet for the first time here is another youtube clip showing you how to carry the yarn and how to keep it from twisting:
+In case you are learning and seeing this type of crochet for the first time here is another video clip showing you how to carry the yarn and how to keep it from twisting:

 Work the next 4 rows in the same manner as the first row, alternating the blue and mixed color yarn.
 At the end of the fifth row, leave a nine-inch tail of the blue, and cut it off to be woven in later.
 Pull through on the last stitch with the mixed color and chain 2 and turn.
 Work the first ten stitches in the mixed, then pull through with the white.
 Alternate the mixed and white for 5 rows.

 Continue alternating the blocks of color always using the mixed color in every row.
 You are alternating the blue and white with the mixed.
 Make your blanket nine blocks high.
 I like working with odd numbers so that the beginning and ending rows match.

 Work the next three rows with white, always working 3 SC into each corner and working a slip stitch when you get back to the beginnning, chain 1 and turn.
 Tie off and weave in the ends.